streeve/Cabana/paper/paper.md

 ### Separating memory and execution

-In creating `Cabana`, optimal design patterns have emerged build application functionality.
-The first such pattern is the separation of memory and execution spaces, which are general `Kokkos` concepts for where data resides and where parallel execution takes place (host or device).
+In creating `Cabana`, optimal design patterns have emerged to build application functionality.
+The first such pattern is the separation of memory and execution spaces, which are general `Kokkos` concepts for where data resides and where parallel execution takes place: host (CPU) or device (GPU).
 The `Kokkos` `Device` combines both in one object, leading to one design strategy in the following code:

     template<Device>
     struct Foo